Mister Gone: Role in the comics

 During his rape spree, Mister Gone makes several anonymous phone calls to Julie Winters, a freelance social worker, claiming to have committed his crimes for her.
 Julie hangs up on him every time, dismissing him as an obscene phone caller.

 In issue #2, Mister Gone kidnaps Julie, ties her up, and begins to tell her about her past and her Outback.
 Before he can reveal anything, however, Julie overpowers and beheads him.
 While his corporeal form dies, however, his malignant spirit lives on in the Outback.
 From there, he communicates with Julie and two of her clients - The Maxx, a homeless man who believes himself to be a superhero, and Sarah James, a depressed teenager who goes to Julie for counseling.
 He torments them with vague, riddling clues about their pasts, leaving them with more questions than answers.
 Every time he resumes a physical shape, however, Julie destroys it.

 The Isz eventually retrieve Mister Gone's severed head and bring it into the real world.
 Masquerading as a piece of magical clay, he manipulates Sarah into bringing his head into Julie's apartment, where he plans to return to life.
 He and the Isz hold a mortician hostage and force him to sew the head back onto the body, fastening it with a neck brace.
-He then manipulates a neighborhood boy into delivering to Sarah a mysterious series of audio tapes that reveal his true identity as her father, whom she believed had committed suicide years earlier.
+He then manipulates a neighborhood boy into delivering to Sarah a mysterious series of audio tapes that reveal his true identity as her father, who she believed had committed suicide years earlier.

 Issue #10 reveals that, as a child, Julie knew Mister Gone as "Uncle Artie", a friend of her father's.
 Only he knew that both Julie and her mother could see the Outback.
 Years later, Julie was attacked and raped by a hitch-hiker, a trauma that sent her into a deep depression.
 Weeks later, she accidentally struck a homeless man with her car.
 Mister Gone, who was watching from the Outback, unintentionally charged a random piece of trash with the energies of the Outback before Julie used the trash to cover up the body.
 As a result, the victim, a man named Dave, was granted the power to see and enter the dimension - thus becoming the Maxx.

 After finding Sarah, Mister Gone tries to help her find her spirit animal, a horse.
 When she learns of his true identity, however, she is horrified, and severs all ties between them.

 Mister Gone goes underground with help from the Isz, occasionally communicating with Sarah and Julie telepathically.
 In issue #15, he transports his essence into a now-pregnant Julie's bathroom and reveals her true connection to the Maxx.
 Soon afterward, the Maxx discovers his true identity, sheds his heroic alter ego, and drifts away.